James Rosenquist: Works

-F-111: In 1965, James Rosenquist completed F-111, one of the largest and most ambitious works in his collection.
-Spanning over 83 feet and 23 canvases, the painting's scale evokes Rosenquist's work on billboards, illustrating a life-sized depiction of the F-111 Aardvark aircraft.
-The painting initially was intended to cover all four walls of the main room within the Castelli gallery in Manhattan, occupying the entirety of each wall without any kind of visual relief, to cast an imposing, continuous view of the war.
-Painted during the Vietnam war, F-111 contrasts pictures from the war with commercial imagery from advertisements, showing tires, a cake, lightbulbs, a girl in a salon hairdryer, bubbles, and spaghetti.
-Rosenquist juxtaposes the imagery from the ads against the plane as a way to imply graphic scenes from the war, with broken light bulbs near the cockpit mirroring bombs dropping from the plane, and the hood of the hairdryer echoing the look of a missile.
-Rosenquist uses the painting to question the role of marketing and coverage of the war describing the plane as "flying through the flak of consumer society to question the collusion between the Vietnam death machine, consumerism, the media, and advertising,".
+F-111: In 1965, James Rosenquist completed F-111, his first solo show at Leo Castelli gallery, and one of the largest and most ambitious works in his collection.
+Standing at around twenty-six meters wide and three meters across twenty-three canvases, the painting's scale evokes Rosenquist's work on billboards, illustrating a life-sized depiction of the F-111 Aardvark aircraft.
+The painting was initially intended to cover all four walls of the main room in the Castelli gallery in Manhattan, occupying the entirety of each wall with overstimulating images, creating an imposing, continuous view of the rapid expansion of military forces and escalating violence during the Vietnam war.
+Painted during the Vietnam war, F-111 contrasts images from the war with bright and highly saturated commercial imagery from advertisements, showing tires, a cake, lightbulbs, a girl in a salon hairdryer, bubbles, and spaghetti.
+Rosenquist juxtaposes imagery derived from the appropriated advertisements with the aircraft, including broken light bulbs near the plane’s cockpit and the hood of the hairdryer positioned very close to the plane, resembling destructive military weapons.
+Rosenquist uses the painting to question and prompt conversation about the role of mass consumerism and coverage of the war in the media.